Once a week.

 Science is uncovering more and more evidence that what we eat affects our brains.
-There’s even evidence that obesity has real consequences in the brain -- increased oxidative stress and decreased production of antioxidants, inflamed fatty tissue -- which are similar to the normal biological processes associated with aging.
+There's even evidence that obesity has real consequences in the — increased oxidative stress and decreased production of antioxidants, inflamed fatty tissue — which are similar to the normal biological processes associated with aging.
 Scientists just discovered an even stronger correlation in a newly published study.

 Published in the journal of Neurobiology of Aging in 2016, the results of the study suggest there is a big difference between the brains of obese and lean middle-aged people.
-527 participants between the ages of 20 and 87 were observed by researchers at the University of Cambridge over the course of 5 years.
+Five hundred and twenty participants between the ages of 20 and 87 were observed by researchers at the University of Cambridge over the course of 5 years.
 The average age of the participants was 54.
-The research team divided the participants into three weight groups (lean, overweight, obese) and monitored the participants’ overall brain patterns via MRI scans at regular intervals over the duration of the testing period.
+The research team divided the data into two groups (lean and overweight) and monitored the participants' overall brain patterns via MRI scans at regular intervals over the duration of the testing period.

 Their findings were surprising.
-The researchers observed less amounts of white matter in obese participants’ brains than the lean participants.
-White matter is “the subway of the brain,” connecting grey matter and using electrically insulating white-pink colored myelin sheaths to fire neurological signals through your brain in a split second.
-Less amounts of grey matter amounts to less quick neural processing, which is a sign of cognitive brain decline associated with aging.
+The researchers observed less amounts of white matter in obese participants' brains than the lean participants.
+White matter is “the subway of the brain," connecting gray matter and using electrically insulating white-pink colored myelin sheaths to fire neurological signals through your brain in a split second.
+Less amounts of gray matter amounts to less quick neural processing, which is a sign of cognitive brain decline associated with aging.

 Specifically, the researchers found a disturbing correlation between the amounts of white matter in each patient subset.
 “An overweight person at, say, 50 years old had a comparable white matter volume to a lean person aged 60 years, implying a difference in brain age of 10 years," according to the study.
 You can see the difference here: